quidprocrow/javascript-continued-learning/README.md

 ```

 ### What is the difference between var and let and const?
-As stated by Manoj Singh Negi, `var` variables are block scoped, while `let` and `const` are function scoped.
+As stated by Manoj Singh Negi in [Var, Let, Const](http://manojsinghnegi.com/blog/2017/12/10/Var-Let-and-const/), `var` variables are block scoped, while `let` and `const` are function scoped.
 The reason that i persists after the for loop is that the relevant 'block' is the *global scope*, while j does **not** persist because its value is restricted to the function block -- within that particular for loop.
 Let allows reassignment; const does not allow reassignment, but does allow change in value, in the case of mutating an array or object.

 ## Variables and Closures!